HAUNTED WATERS

 — Nils Bubandt (2018, p.
 7-8)

 Could modern spirits challenge the ‘profit-driven, disenchanting & dividing’ way of thinking that gave rise to them?
 Could they help us (re)spiritualise science, and connect to a deeper, interconnected worldview?
+The world is vibrant, teeming with countless forces, each shaping and echoing the other in mysterious ways.
+It is full of spirits!

 Context